m0g/passage/DOCUMENTATION.md

 #### LAN discovery
 Before attempting to find peers over the internet, passage will first attempt to find node over the LAN network.

-#### Peer communication
-All peers should communicate via TCP

 ### Direct/synchronous communication between nodes
-If node A wants to communicate to node B and they are both available at the same time on the network, they will be able to communicate directly to each other via a WebRTC connection using end-to-end encryption.
+If node A wants to communicate to node B and they are both available at the same time on the network, they will be able to communicate directly to each other via TCP using end-to-end encryption.

 ### Indirect/asynchronous communication between nodes
 If user A wants to communicate with user B, however the latter is currently not online, we will rely on a distributed hash table (DHT) storing the encrypted sent message on the network via a key value store, the key will in this case be the public key of the recipient of the message (in this case user B).